merivale/datamap-js/README.md

 # Fixed JS

-Fixed JS is a JavaScript library for creating immutable collections (arrays, sets, and maps) in JavaScript, somewhat like Immutable JS.
+Fixed JS is a JavaScript library for creating immutable collections (arrays, sets, and maps) in JavaScript.
-But more than that, it aims to fix the fundamental problem with JavaScript's arrays and other objects.
+But more than that, it aims to fix the fundamental problem with JavaScript's objects.

-**Don't use it yet though.**
-I'm still just playing around, and haven't tested it properly.

 ## The Problem